Managing rental housing for people disabled by

 The summer makes it easier to vigorously ventilate the apartment, unless the outdoor air quality is terrible.
 Another option is to run an air conditioner to keep the inside cool and thus less offgassing.
 The winters are difficult for some people, as there is less ventilation from open windows.

 Special house rules are essential for a multi-unit environmental housing facility.
-They need to be very specific and clearly written.
+They need to be specific and clearly written.
 Each tenant must be given one before or upon move-in.

 There are many levels of sensitivity.
 Some people tend to only use safer products to the extent they need to for themselves, or they simply feel bad all the time and are not aware that certain products contribute to their constant pain.